 Take every opportunity to connect with journalists.
-Search carefully and thoroughly for journalists who could help you spread the word in your industry (for the expert in your field), but also the ones who reach out to consumers.
+Search carefully and thoroughly for journalists who could help you spread the word in your industry and those who reach out to consumers.
 Rather than targeting obvious, large, national publications, it’s worth checking out local newspapers and websites, or bloggers within your company’s niche.

-Invest time and effort in connecting with journalists and nurturing them.
-Make sure you invite them to any product launch and company public events.
-Also keep in mind that journalists are avid for content so the more you provide them with fresh interesting content, the more you are likely to get it published.
-This can be done by drafting Press Releases that look at the business or the idea from a particular angle.
-Any product launch, product update or exclusive information could trigger them to write about you.
+Invest time and effort in nurturing your relationships with bloggers and journalists and make sure they are invited to any product launches or public events your new start-up holds.
+Ensure you provide your media contacts with fresh and interesting content so that they are more likely to publish it.
+This can be done by drafting press releases that look at your business or idea from a particular angle.
+Any product launch, product update or exclusive information could inspire them to write about your company.

-The more connections you have, the most likely you are to have the “right” ones.
-And a simple “very good” connection could earn you a lot of publicity.
-It could also help you in turn connect with the right people, including journalists.
+The more connections you have, the more likely you are to have the right connections.
+Just one excellent connection could earn you a lot of publicity and introduce you to further useful people, including journalists and bloggers.